forestgrape/coronavirus/spread_analyses.md

 ## Introduction
-### Goal
-The goal is to better understand the spread of Covid-19 to be able to determine the optimal measures.
+A better understanding of the spread of Covid-19 helps to determine the optimal measures.

 ### Methods
 * Analysis is based on literature and directly analyzing published Covid-19 cases data.